The Price of Love

 That isn’t recklessness.

 What loss taught me, slowly and painfully, was that the goal was never to avoid grief.
-It was to stop arranging my life around the fear of it.
-To stop shrinking love into something manageable and start honoring it for what it is, meaningful precisely because it is not guaranteed.
+It was to stop building my life around the fear of it.
+To stop shrinking love into something manageable and start honoring it for what it actually is.
+Something meaningful because it isn’t guaranteed.

-I stopped regretting the depth of my love when I realized the alternative was numbness.
+I stopped regretting how deeply I loved when I realized the alternative was numbness.

 You love more honestly.

-You leave sooner when something requires you to erase yourself.
+You leave sooner when something asks you to disappear.

 You stop apologizing for wanting depth.

-You understand that grief is not the bill for loving poorly.
+You understand that grief isn’t the bill for loving poorly.

 Evidence that you showed up.